Prostanthera scutellarioides: Description

 Prostanthera scutellarioides is an erect or low-lying, faintly aromatic shrub that typically grows to a height of 0.3–2.5 m and has ridged branches.
 The leaves are linear, 6–25 mm long and 0.5–2 mm wide gradually tapering to a petiole up to 0.5 mm long.
 The flowers are arranged in leaf axils with bracteoles about 2.5 mm long at the base.
 The sepals are 3–4.5 mm long forming a tube 1.7–2.5 mm long with two lobes, the upper lobe 1.5–2.5 mm long.
 The petals are pale to deep mauve and 7–8 mm long.
 Flowering mainly occurs from spring to early summer.

 Taxonomy

 This mintbush was first formally described in 1810 by Robert Brown who gave it the name Chiloides scutellarioides in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 In 1895, John Isaac Briquet changed the name to Prostanthera scutellarioides, publishing the change in Die Natürlichen Pflanzenfamilien.

 Distribution and habitat

-Prostanthera scutellarioides gows in woodland and forest on the coast and tablelands of New South Wales north from the Windsor district.
+Prostanthera scutellarioides grows in woodland and forest on the coast and tablelands of New South Wales north from the Windsor district.